awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-greengrass-docker-manual-provisioning.md

 **Note**  <a name="run-greengrass-commands-in-docker-note"></a>
 When you use `docker exec` to run commands inside the Docker container, those commands are not logged in the Docker logs\.
 To log your commands in the Docker logs, attach an interactive shell to the Docker container\.
 For more information, see [Attach an interactive shell to the Docker container](docker-troubleshooting.md#debugging-docker-attach-shell)\.

 The AWS IoT Greengrass Core log file is called `greengrass.log` and is located in `/greengrass/v2/logs`\.
 Component log files are also located in the same directory\.
-To view Greengrass logs on the host, run the following command:
+To copy Greengrass logs to a temporary directory on the host, run the following command:

 ```
-docker cp container-id:/greengrass/v2/logs
+docker cp container-id:/greengrass/v2/logs /tmp/logs
 ```

-If you want to persist logs after a container exits or has been removed, we recommend that you bind\-mount only the `/greengrass/v2/logs` directory to a temporary logs directory on the host instead of mounting the entire Greengrass directory\.
+If you want to persist logs after a container exits or has been removed, we recommend that you bind\-mount only the `/greengrass/v2/logs` directory to the temporary logs directory on the host instead of mounting the entire Greengrass directory\.
 For more information, see [Persist Greengrass logs outside of the Docker container](docker-troubleshooting.md#debugging-docker-persist-logs)\.

 <a name="greengrass-docker-stop"></a>To stop a running AWS IoT Greengrass Docker container, run `docker stop` or `docker-compose -f docker-compose.yml stop`\.
 This action sends `SIGTERM` to the Greengrass process and shuts down all associated processes that were started in the container\.
-The Docker container is initialized with `/dev/init` process as PID 1, which helps in removing any leftover zombie processes\.
+The Docker container is initialized with the `docker-init` executable as process PID 1, which helps in removing any leftover zombie processes\.
+For more information, see the [Docker documentation](https://docs.docker.com/engine/reference/run/#specify-an-init-process)\.

 <a name="see-docker-troubleshooting"></a>For information about troubleshooting issues with running AWS IoT Greengrass in a Docker container, see [Troubleshooting AWS IoT Greengrass in a Docker container](docker-troubleshooting.md)\.